Conformal Prediction Sets Can Cause Disparate Impact

 \subsection{Conformal set predictors}

 CP \citep{vovk2005algorithmic, shafer2008tutorial} is one of the leading approaches to uncertainty quantification in machine learning \citep{soize2017uncertainty, ABDAR2021243}, and is aligned with efforts to make models more trustworthy.
 Other uncertainty quantification approaches often rely on strong assumptions which are unlikely to hold in practice \citep{gal2016dropout, lakshminarayanan2017simple}, or require modifications to the model architecture \citep{neal2012bayesian}.
-In contrast, CP applies to black-box models, has no dependence on training data, is distribution free, is valid in finite samples, and assumes only exchangeability between calibration and test data -- a weaker assumption than being i.i.d. which makes it realistic in practice \citep{vovk1999machine, angelopoulos2022gentle}.
+In contrast, CP applies to black-box models, has no dependence on training data, is distribution free, is valid in finite samples, and assumes only that test data is drawn from the same distribution as calibration data \citep{vovk1999machine, angelopoulos2022gentle}.

 Let us consider inputs $x \in \mathcal{X} \subset \mathbb{R}^D$ associated with ground truth classes $y \in \mathcal{Y} = [m]$ where $[m]=\{1, \dotsc, m\}$, drawn jointly from a distribution $(x, y)\sim \mathbb{P}$.
 Given an arbitrary classifier $f : \mathcal{X} \to[0, 1]^m$ with softmax outputs, CP creates a set-predictor \citep{grycko1993classification}, denoted as $\mathcal{C}: \mathcal{X} \to 2^{[m]}$, with the hallmark property that the sets produced by $\mathcal{C}$ satisfy a coverage guarantee